mbdaqli/MotionTrack/README.md

 Google Drive Saving: Results are directly saved into Drive folders.

 # How It Works
-Mounts your Google Drive.
+Mount Google Drive.

-Loads input butterfly video.
+Load input butterfly video.

-Crops the video between 14s and 20s.
+Crop the video between 14s and 20s.

-Computes dense optical flow on each frame.
+Compute dense optical flow on each frame.

-Applies a region mask to restrict motion tracking to the butterfly.
+Apply a region mask to restrict motion tracking to the butterfly.

-Filters out low-speed or static motions.
+Filter out low-speed or static motions.

-Generates and saves a motion visualization video to Google Drive.
+Generate and save a motion visualization video to Google Drive.

 #Requirements
 Python 3.x